Quantitative Morphology Group - University of Adelaide Australia

 ![]() Tory Botha

-"Morphology and ecology of Ediacaran fossils from Nilpena Station (Ediacara Conservation Park, Flinders Ranges, South Australia)" Supervised with Diego Garcia-Bellido (SA Museum) and Mary Droser (UC Riverside) The primary aim of my PhD project is to gain a better understanding of the morphology, growth, preservation, and ecology of three enigmatic, radial Ediacaran taxa:
+"Morphology and ecology of Ediacaran fossils from Nilpena Station (Ediacara Conservation Park, Flinders Ranges, South Australia)" Supervised with Diego Garcia-Bellido (Uni Adelaide & SA Museum) and Mary Droser (UC Riverside) The primary aim of my PhD project is to gain a better understanding of the morphology, growth, preservation, and ecology of three enigmatic, radial Ediacaran taxa:

 |